That’s Right… College Chairs Made in America! 100%!

 Every manufacturing company must make decisions that ultimately affect the price of their products.
 Labor costs overseas can be a fraction of the corresponding costs in the U.S. Woods and other materials can also be acquired overseas at great savings.
 Some college chair companies have chosen to move their manufacturing operations overseas.
 Others have compromised by shipping American maple to Asia, milling components overseas to reduce production costs, and assembling their college chairs within the United States – in order to claim “Made in the USA”.
 The resulting savings enable some furniture companies to greatly enhance profit margins and compete with truly American college chairs.
 We advise potential buyers of college chairs to be aware and carefully compare.

 Affinity Classics has no interest in shortcuts.
 Our woods come directly from forests and sawmills of Ohio and North Carolina.
 We are proud to build and sell college chairs and university chairs that are made in the United States, entirely, and the design, quality, comfort, and durability that we deliver are superior.
 Our college chairs are made In America!

 Some college chair companies…move their manufacturing operations overseas…milling components overseas to reduce production costs.

 Clients of Affinity Classics appreciate the superior quality of our woods, construction, upholstery, artwork, and finish.
-Our recognition chairs and college furniture are built with time-honored techniques by family businesses in Indiana, Ohio, and North Carolina.
-Anyone who knows furniture is familiar with the quality of Amish furniture from Ohio and Indiana, and our modern furniture exemplifies the fine tradition of Amish craftsmanship.
+Our recognition chairs and college furniture are built with time-honored techniques by family businesses in Ohio and North Carolina.
+Anyone who knows furniture is familiar with the quality of Amish furniture made in Ohio, and our modern furniture exemplifies the fine tradition of Amish craftsmanship.
 Likewise, Americans know that North Carolina represents the greatest concentration of furniture industry in the U.S.